Sep 1, 2022

 ROBERT: Excitotoxicity.

-JAD: Sounds exciting and maybe toxic.
-What is it?
+JAD: What is it?

-TIM: Yeah, this is the kind of thing that actually makes rabies researchers at conferences get into fights with each other.
-Here's a basic idea.
-You might think that a brain infection just physically destroys the brain.
-But under this theory, the brain isn't physically destroyed.
+TIM: But under this theory, the brain isn't physically destroyed.
 It's just that the neurons themselves are getting overstimulated, overexcited, and then that part of the brain is disrupted, and it all just kind of shuts down.

-BILL WASIK: Breathing and circulating blood.
+BILL WASIK: Breathing and, you know, circulating blood.

-TIM: They stop working because the neurons that control them are just overwhelmed.
+TIM: They stop working, because the neurons that control them are just overwhelmed.

 MONICA MURPHY: Right.

-TIM: In other words…
+TIM: In other words …

 BILL WASIK: Rabies doesn't destroy the brain, it disrupts the brain.